skjolber/mockito-soap-cxf/README.md

 String myPort = System.getProperty("myPort");
 ```

-In other words, for property resolvers which take in system properties, the reserved ports are available.
+In other words, for property resolvers which take in system-properties, the reserved ports are available.
 See
 [this spring unit test](src/test/java/com/skjolberg/mockito/soap/BankCustomerSoapEndpointClassRuleTest.java).

 # Troubleshooting